-Learn to create richly patterned fabrics with The Surface Designer's Handbook—now in an eBook plus print book bundle.
+Learn to create richly patterned fabrics with The Surface Designer's Handbook.
 It's the most comprehensive book for learning how dyes work and using them with surface design techniques.
 Author Holly Brackmann draws on more than 30 years of experience with studio dyeing techniques, providing a wealth of innovative information on dyeing and surface design.

 The Surface Designer's Handbook will help crafters understand which dyes work best with which fibers, and how to apply this knowledge to create unique, original fabrics.

 Begin by learning the basics of studio practices and safety measures, appropriate fibers and fabrics, and then move into all aspects of the major dye groups most accessible to studio dyers: fiber reactive, acid, vat, and disperse.
 The dyes are then used to alter and change surfaces by discharging, screen printing, monoprinting, stamping, stenciling, resist dyeing, devore, and painting.
 Then learn how to embellish your fabric with foiling, embroidery, beadwork, or collage.